ravinduworks/restaurant-chatbot/README.md

     - email_template.j2 - Jinja2 template for generating html data, rendered by
       email function in send_email code.

-    - locations.txt: Contains all Tier 1 and Tier 2 cities names.
+    - locations.txt: Contains names of all Tier 1 and Tier 2 cities.

-    - zomatopy.py: Contains all Zomato api function to fetch restaurants data.
+    - zomatopy.py: Contains all Zomato api functions to fetch restaurants data.

 - **data/nlu.md** contains training examples for the NLU model
 - **data/stories.md** contains training stories for the Core model